vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 It matters whether the person is present or not.

+**Intention:** wanting to remove him from the community.
+Even when it is 'for the purity of the Sangha', it is driven by aversion.

 Insult, slander, lieing.

 Spreading stories.
 Saying something which may be false, but you believe it to be true.

-"Not sure if this is true..." -- enjoying gossip.
+"Not sure if this is true..." -- engaging in gossip, idle chatter, or false tale bearing (Pc 1) are not accusations, the person is not present.

+Reporting

 ## Sg 9, Distorting evidence

 Finding a statement which will be misinterpreted, but one can maintain it to be true.

+E.g. quoting out of context is creating a false pretext.

 ## Pc 76, Unfounded sanghadisesa accusation